josephaw1022/AzureFunctionsK8sPOC/README.md

         WORKDIR /home/site/wwwroot
         COPY --from=build-env /app/out .
       ```
-    - Use `skaffold deploy` to perform the Helm release.
+    - Use `skaffold deploy --images localhost:5000/myfunctionapp:latest` to perform the Helm release.
     - For continuous development, `skaffold dev` will trigger `skaffold run` every time there's a change to the Azure Function.

 ---